nicholas512/nicholas512/README.md

-I make things to support permafrost data interoperability and simulation
+I make things to support permafrost data interoperability and simulation.
+I mostly use 🇷 and 🐍Python.

 <!--
 **nicholas512/nicholas512** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.